Prymorske, Izmail Raion, Odesa Oblast: World War II

-During World War II, Soviet troops lost control of the village, and fell back to Odessa.
+During World War II, Soviet troops lost control of the village, and fell back to Odesa.
 The village was once again occupied by Romania.

 In March and August 1944 during the Uman-Botoşani and Jassy-Kishinev Offensives, the soldiers of the 2nd and 3rd Ukrainian Front landed marines 2 km from the village.
 The Romanian troops eventually retreated, and the Soviet troops retook control of the village.

 After the war, the village, like many other seaside towns in Ukraine, the village changed its name to Prymorske, which translates to "Seaside".
 As it stands, there are currently several other villages in Ukraine by the name of "Prymorske".

 Until 18 July 2020, Prymorske belonged to Kiliia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Kiliia Raion was merged into Izmail Raion.